SEEKERS MORE THAN BELIEVERS

 Are you a person who thinks, beyond the twenty-seven books in the New Testament, chosen by early Bishops, that other early gospels ought to be heard?

 Are you one who questions certain beliefs or "articles" of faith in the Apostles' Creed, such as the virgin birth or a bodily resurrection?

 Are you one who thinks religions other than Christianity may have validity?

 Do you believe women have the right to be clergy?

-Are you one who thinks your own relationship with God and Christ is more important than what a church tells you is unquestionable belief?
+Are you one who thinks your own relationship with God and Christ is more important than what a church tells you must believe?

 Is your style of faith honestly seeking what is true about the world and God rather than blind belief?

 If you answered "yes" to most of these questions, you could be interested in learning more about these powerful early Christian resources that were suppressed until 1945.
-(These manuscripts now can be purchased in paperback in a collection called, The Nag Hammadi Library in English, edited by James M. Robinson.)
+(These manuscripts now can be purchased in several translations including a paperback collection called, The Nag Hammadi Library in English, edited by James M. Robinson.)

 To register yourself as one who believes seeking God is more important than finding God by a certain dogma or belief, go to the "Contact Us" icon (scroll to the top of this page), where you can make comment and may sign on for the free quarterly Seeking Christians Newsletter.
 This seeking way of faith is also expounded in other files accessed above.